Practice Catchment Area

 How to register with us as a patient

 - Complete a registration form which can be downloaded or are available from reception.
-Download Registration form here (.pdf, 150KB).
+Download Registration form here (PDF, 181KB).

 - Complete a GMS1 form which can be downloaded or are available from reception.
-Download GMS1 form here (.pdf, 206KB).
+Download GMS1 form here.

-- Return your completed registration forms to reception along with your photo id (passport or valid UK drivers licence).
+- Return your completed registration forms to reception.

-Registrations are usually processed within 3-5 working days but could take longer if we need to check anything with you from the forms you have provided.
+Registrations are usually processed within 3-5 working days but could take longer if we need to check anything with you from the information that you have provided.

 Summary Care Record